-- 1. Let F be the WeakMap function object on which the new operator was applied. - 2.
-Let argumentsList be the be the argumentsList argument of the [[Construct]] internal method that was invoked by the new operator. - 3.
+- 1. Let F be the WeakMap function object on which the new operator was applied. - Let argumentsList be the argumentsList argument of the [[Construct]] internal method that was invoked by 2. the new operator. - 3.
 Return the result of OrdinaryConstruct(F, argumentsList).

-If WeakMap is implemented as an ordinaary function object, its [[Construct]] internal method will perform the above steps.
+If WeakMap is implemented as an ordinary function object, its [[Construct]] internal method will perform the above steps.